SCB-Dataset: A Dataset for Detecting Student and Teacher Classroom Behavior: Experiment

-We conducted our experiments on an NVIDIA GeForce RTX 2080 Ti GPU with 11 GB of video memory, running Ubuntu 20.04.2 as the operating system.
-The code was implemented in Python 3.8 and we used PyTorch version 1.8.1 with CUDA version 10.1 for model training.
+\textbf{Environment} This experiment was conducted using an NVIDIA vGPU-32GB GPU with 32GB of video memory and a CPU12 vCPU Intel(R) Xeon(R) Platinum 8352V CPU, with Ubuntu 22.04 as the operating system.
+The software versions included PyTorch 2.3.0, Python 3.12, and CUDA 12.1.

-The dataset used in our experiments is SCB-dataset, which we split into training, validation sets with a ratio of 4:1.
+\textbf{Dataset} The dataset used in our experiments is SCB-Dataset including Object Detection Dataset and Image Classification Dataset.

-\subsection{Model Training}
+\textbf{Model Training}

-To train the model, set the epoch to 150, batch size to 8, and image size to 640x640, and we use a pre-trained model for the training.